 * Become an expert in P2P lending because I think the industry is going to continue to grow with so many success stories of positive returns.

-Investors: If you would like to join me in building wealth as an investor through Prosper you can sign up here.
-I plan to invest in Prosper for as long as the returns are over 3X the 10-year yield = 6-8% returns which is far better than any CD or money market account.
+Investors: I plan to invest in Prosper for as long as the returns are over 3X the 10-year yield = 6-8% returns which is far better than any CD or money market account.

 About the Author: Sam began investing his own money ever since he first opened a Charles Schwab brokerage account online in 1995.
 Sam loved investing so much that he decided to make a career out of investing by spending the next 13 years after college on Wall Street.
 During this time, Sam received his MBA from UC Berkeley with a focus on finance and real estate.
 He also became Series 7 and Series 63 registered.
 In 2012, Sam was able to retire at the age of 35 largely due to his investments that now generate over six figures a year in passive income.
 Sam now spends his time playing tennis, spending time with family, and writing online to help others achieve financial freedom.